anubhavmauryaph/DP/README.md

 13. Min no of deletion in a string to make it a palindrom.
 14. Min no of insertion string to make it a palindrom.

+Trick:

+If You want max or longest then find maximum of those option .